 Legal research is generally the process of identifying and finding an answer to a legal question or checking for the legal precedent that can be cited in a brief, trial, memorandum, or public policy.
 Aside from articles in peer-reviewed law journals, legal documents like briefs, statues, or memorandums are not considered peer-reviewed materials.

-There are many ways that Walden faculty and students can access official policy documents and related information.
-Walden Library provides access to the following two legal databases:
+There are many ways to access official policy, legal documents, and related information.
+Walden Library provides access to two legal databases:

 In Nexis Uni you will find both primary and secondary documents.
 Gale OneFile:LegalTrac only contains secondary documents.